 How to Audition When You Know the Role Has Already Been Cast

-You still have an opportunity to introduce people to you and your art
+You still have an opportunity to introduce people to your art

 One of the hardest things about the audition process is auditioning when you know that the role you are auditioning for has already been cast, or at least, seems to be.